 The Career Center is happy to present to your class.
 Pick a popular program we have done in the past, or we will work with you to create a custom program that matches your particular needs.
 We are happy to serve as guest speakers in your class, offering instructions on career planning and job search topics.
 Use our easy form to request a Career Center program for your classroom.

 Talking to Students about the Career Center

 The Career Center is here to help students figure out their next steps.
-We work with all WashU students from freshman to graduates and PHDs.
+We work with all WashU students from first year to graduates and PHDs.
 It is never too late or too early to visit the Career Center.
 Please encourage your students to visit us and utilize our online guides and resources.
 For a full list of our services, please contact us.

 The Career Center has trained Career Advisors who will meet one on one with your students to discuss resumes and cover letters, internship and post graduate search strategies, negotiating offers, and much more.
 Whether a student knows exactly what they want to do after graduation or they are still uncertain, our Advisors and Student Career Peers are here to help.

 Resume and Cover Letter Assistance

 In addition to the resume and cover letter information available online, our highly trained career peers can review the content and presentation of resumes during Quick Question Drop In hours.
 Students are also welcome to make an appointment with a career adviser to review their resume and cover letter.

 The Career Center offers mock interviews with career advisors by appointment.
 In addition, WashU students now have free access to Big Interview.
 Students can learn the best strategies for interviewing and practice skills with this online tool.

 The Career Center has a wealth of information to help students preparing for graduate school after graduation.
 Our career advisors can help students prepare application materials and advise best practices for getting into the school of their choice.

 CAREERlink is the Career Center’s web-based recruiting platform.
 Search job and internship opportunities, upload resumes, and learn more about employers that work with Washington University.